-4.1 VLA Archive Data
+5.1 VLA Archive Data

-A directory of the VLA archive data is available in ten reports, covering the ten years 1981 (09/81-12/81), through 1991.
-Hardcopy versions are available from Meri Stanley and in all NRAO libraries.
+A directory of the VLA archive data is available in ten reports, covering the eleven years 1981 (09/81-12/81), through 1992.
+Hardcopy versions are available from the VLA/VLBA Director's secretary and in all NRAO libraries.
 There is also an IBM PC program (VLASORS) that can be used to search the archive source list.
-The data and program are available for IBM PCs, with at least 4MB disk, from Meri Stanley.
-A version of the archive list is available on Zia.
-See Section 3.12.
+The data and program are available for IBM PCs, with at least 4MB disk space, from the VLA/VLBA Director's secretary.
+A version of the archive list is available by anonymous ftp to zia.aoc.nrao.edu in the pub/vlasors subdirectory.
+It is also available on-line in the VLA information system (See section 4.12).

-Archive data taken prior to 1988 cannot be read by the AIPS task A general-purpose program is now being developed to reformat all This program has been verified for all continuum data verification for spectral line data will occur by mid-1992.
+Archive data taken prior to 1988 cannot be read by the AIPS task FILLM.
+A general-purpose program has been developed to reformat all old data.
 To obtain reformatted tapes of archive data, call the Data Analysts.

 NRAO has the following policy on the extent to which an observing team has exclusive use of the raw data obtained as part of their VLA observations.
-This policy is:

-Eighteen months after the end of a VLA observation the raw (uncalibrated visibility) data will be made available to other users on request.
-Miller Goss or Barry Clark must first be The end of an observation is defined to be after the notified. last VLA configuration requested, either in the original proposal or in a direct extension of the proposal.
+This policy is the following: Eighteen months after the end of a VLA observation the raw (uncalibrated visibility) data will be made available to other users on request.
+Miller Goss or Barry Clark must first be notified.
+The end of an observation is defined to be after the last VLA configuration requested, either in the original proposal or in a direct extension of the proposal.
 VLA correlator data taken for VLBI observations are immediately available to all.

-4.2 Publication Guidelines
+5.2 Publication Guidelines